Oculofacial Plastic & Reconstructive Surgeries: "Functional" (Medically Necessary) and Cosmetic / Aesthetic

 Tear Drainage Problems

 Can be due to abnormal lid positions and treated as above (Entropion or Ectropion).
 Can also be due to a blockage in the tear outflow pathway (tear duct) and requires DCR (Dacryocystorhinostomy) to bypass the blockage.
-The tear sac is directly examined for any blockages.
+The tear sac is directly examined for any blockages or tumor.
 Tubes are placed at the time of surgery only if a membrane is found blocking openings in the tear sac.
 The tubes stay in place for 3-4 months.
 This surgery is performed under general anesthesia.
+Failure of the tear pump can be the underlying problem and cannot be diagnosed until abnormal lid position is corrected and blockage of the tear drainage system is corrected if needed.
+If watering of the eye persists after correction, then it means that the opening and closing of the eyelids is not adequately pumping the tears into the tear sac.
+The treatment is a conjunctival DCR, which requires placement of a special glass tube in the inner corner of the eye that allows the tears to drain from the inner corner of the eye directly into the nose.
+This surgery requires careful discussion with your surgeon as these tubes can shift and cause problems.

 Thyroid Eye Disease

 This is a complex and incompletely understood disease.
 Thyroid eye disease can occur completely separate (even by many years) from the original episode of hyperthyroidism.
 The body's immune system does not recognize the orbital tissue as it's own and mounts an antibody assault on the tissue; specifically, the extraocular muscles and orbital fat.
 These are both infiltrated with antibodies, which enlarges them.
 This in turn pushes the eyeball outward, causing proptosis (bulging eye).
-The disease also causes changes in the eyelid muscles and can cause lid retraction.
+The disease also causes changes in the eyelid muscles and can cause lid retraction or drooping.
 Treatment depends on the stage of the disease.
 The goal is to protect the eye.
-Treatment can involve lid repositioning, removal of orbital fat (orbital fat decompression), bony orbital decompression, steroid treatment and radiation treatment.
+Treatment can involve lid repositioning, removal of orbital fat (orbital fat decompression), bony orbital decompression, steroid treatment, radiation treatment and potentially drug treatment depending on the stage when diagnosed.
 Again, this depends on the need of the individual patient.
-If strabismus develops, then repositioning of the muscles of the eye may be necessary and could be more difficult due to thickened tight muscles.
+If strabismus develops, then repositioning of the muscles of the eye may be necessary and could be more difficult due to thickened and tight eye muscles.

 The best response is obtained in middle-aged women without thick skin.
 Elderly patients and men with thick skin are very poor candidates.
 After treatment, a special compression dressing is worn for several weeks to help the skin reattach and shrink properly.
-There is no pain, anesthesia is tumescent, which is a very dilute local anesthetic in fluid.
+There is no to minimal pain, anesthesia is tumescent, which is a very dilute local anesthetic in fluid.
 The patient is awake for the treatment.
+It is performed in office.

 *All of the above procedures require evaluation and examination by Dr. Archer before a treatment plan can be determined.
 If the problem is "functional" (medically necessary) then the initial evaluation is covered by insurance.
 However, if the problem is cosmetic / aesthetic, then the cost of the initial evaluation is applied to any cosmetic treatment the patient chooses.
 Dr. Archer performs all evaluations, procedures and treatments herself.